2026 PDC World Darts Championship: Qualification

-The 128-player field will comprise three sets of qualification routes.
-The top 40 players on the two-year PDC Order of Merit after the 2025 Players Championship Finals qualify automatically, followed by the next 40 highest-ranked players on the one-year PDC Pro Tour Order of Merit.
-The remaining 48 places go to various international qualifiers, including a minimum of four female players.
+The 128-player field comprised three sets of qualification routes.
+The top 40 players on the two-year PDC Order of Merit after the 2025 Players Championship Finals qualified automatically, followed by the next 40 highest-ranked players on the one-year PDC Pro Tour Order of Merit.
+The remaining 48 places went to various international qualifiers.
+A record total of 28 players made their PDC World Championship debut.